Aizizibg46/TradeVillager/README.md

 ## Informations

-This plugin was created for Trade with Villager one Bucket Milk.
+This plugin was created for Trade with Villager one Bucket Milk for money.
 Good for Roleplay!
 This plugin was TOTTALY FREE, not for sale.

 ## Dependency